thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/group-member-list.md

 - View the list of group members.
 - Sort members by various columns (e.g., name, ID).
-- Remove members dynamically (if authorized).
+- Remove members dynamically (if authorised).
 - See a loading spinner during data fetching.

 Inputs used in the component: